 - Delete - Permanently remove an index, including all of its data and metadata.

-ILM simplifies managing indices in hot-warm-cold architectures, which are common when you’re working with time-series data such as logs and metrics.
+ILM makes it easier to manage indices in hot-warm-cold architectures, which are common when you’re working with time-series data such as logs and metrics.

-- The maximum size or age at which you want to roll over to a new index.
+- The maximum size, number of documents, or age at which you want to roll over to a new index.

 - The point at which the index is no longer being updated and the number of primary shards can be reduced.

-- When to force a merge to permanently delete documents marked for deletion.
+- When to force a merge to permanently remove documents marked for deletion.

 - The point at which the index can be moved to less performant hardware.